 *The logo should only be positioned alongside ETL eligible, approved and listed products.

 Which technology groups does the ETL cover?

 1 Some ETL qualifying products are not listed on the ETL.
-These include two of the Lighting Controls; Efficient White Lighting Units; Pipework Insulation; Automatic Monitoring and Targeting (aM&T) equipment; Air to Air Heat Pumps, Split, Multi-Split and VRF, CHP For these categories, see the Manufacturer’s Information Factsheet on how you can demonstrate compliance of your products.
+These include Lighting Controls; Air to Air Heat Pumps, Split, Multi-Split, VRF and CHP.
+For these categories, see the Manufacturer’s Information Factsheet on how you can demonstrate compliance of your products.